Foundation Course in Acting

 How to apply

-application as soon as possible.
+Applicants will be required to complete an online or postal application.
 Successful applicants will be invited to audition.
 You should start preparing for your audition as soon as you have applied.

-you should prepare two short pieces, each lasting about two minutes and contrasting in style.
+For your audition you should prepare two short pieces, each lasting about two minutes and contrasting in style.
 These pieces should be from a play, and preferably a single speech.
 There is no requirement that one should be Shakespeare.
 Choose pieces that appeal to you and which you feel you can get into – and learn them by heart.
 You will also be asked to act an impromptu scene.